Your hotel’s WiFi network is a crucial part of your guests’ experience.

 Solicit feedback from guests and staff through surveys

-Members of your loyalty programs are the best choice.
+Members of your loyalty programs, especially business travelers, are the best choice.
 Create a quick survey for guests to answer via email to gain qualitative insights.
 You can offer an incentive for guests to complete the survey, such as a discount or a free in-room movie rental.

 Sample guest survey questions: